Brettanda/friday-docs/README.md

 # Friday bot

-Friday is a chatbot powered by GPT-3, with powerful moderation tools, games, and music.
+Friday is a chatbot powered by ChatGPT, with powerful moderation tools, games, and music.

 ## [Web dashboard](https://friday-bot.com)